Science Kits: 6-8th Grade

 Developed by Center for Inquiry-Based Learning program staff, this textbook supplement provides inquiry-based activities designed to supplement textbooks adopted by school districts in North Carolina.

-Topics include: fossils, time capsules, time lines, and geological formations and their origins.
+This kit highlights both biological and geological change through time.
+Topics include: fossils, time capsules, time lines, geological formations and their origins, classification, evolution, and natural selection.

 North Carolina State Standards

-• 8.E.2.1 Infer the age of Earth and relative age of rocks and fossils from index fossils and ordering of rock layers (relative dating and radioactive dating).
+• ESS.8.1.1 Analyze and interpret data to conclude the relative age of Earth and relative age of Earth and relative age of rocks and fossils from index fossils and ordering of rock layers.

-• 8.E.2.2 Explain the use of fossils, ice cores, composition of sedimentary rocks, faults, and igneous rock formations found in rock layers as evidence of the history of the Earth and its changing life forms.
+• ESS.8.1.2 Engage in argument from evidence to explain the use of fossils, composition of sedimentary rocks, faults, and igneous rock formations found in rock layers as evidence of the history of the Earth and its life forms.

 Click Here for Chemistry Teacher Resources